Aggeloz/ElectronPlc_Interface/README.md

 1. Im using Nodes7 for the communication between the app and the PLC.

 1. The Database technology is yet to be determined even though i started with MongoDB interfaced with mongoose at some point i realised that i had many problems with it so im thinking of using PostgreSQL.
+UPDATE: Ive started using PostgreSQL with Knex.js, seems to be working pretty good for now.

 1. Im using Chart.js to plot the data that got saved in the database, its an interesting library even though im miles away from mastering it.